 Curfews on bars, restaurants being lifted

-FDA Acting Commissioner Dr. Janet Woodcock said Monday’s announcement, “allows for a younger population to be protected from COVID-19, bringing us closer to returning to a sense of normalcy and to ending the pandemic.
+FDA Acting Commissioner Janet Woodcock, M.D., stated Monday’s announcement, “Allows for a younger population to be protected from COVID-19, bringing us closer to returning to a sense of normalcy and to ending the pandemic.
 Parents and guardians can rest assured that the agency undertook a rigorous and thorough review of all available data, as we have with all of our COVID-19 vaccine emergency use authorizations.”

 In anticipation of the FDA move, he said you can visit vaccine.ky.gov and choose the vaccine you want from a map showing locations with a certain radius from your location.
 To date, 1,875,554 people have received at least their first dose of a COVID-19 vaccine in Kentucky.

 There were 167 new cases of COVID-19 reported to state public health officials on Monday, 30 of which involved people 18 and younger.
 Overall, that was 29 fewer cases than Sunday and was the fifth day in a row of declines.
 There have now been 449,107 positive cases in Kentucky during the pandemic.

 Only three counties had a double-digit number of new cases: Jefferson with 28, Warren 11, and Daviess had 10.